lliuti/ecommerce-typescript-api/README.md

 ## Functional Requirements

-- [x] Usuário deve poder se cadastrar na plataforma
+- [x] Users must be able to be registered
-- [x] Usuários devem ser autenticados (login) na plataforma
+- [x] Users must be authenticateds (login)
-- [x] Usuário deve poder cadastrar produtos na plataforma
+- [x] Users may register Products
-- [x] Usuário deve poder ver todos os produtos cadastrados
+- [x] Users may see all stored Products
-- [x] Usuário deve poder ver todos os produtos de um usuário especifico
+- [x] Users may be able to see all products from a specific User
-- [x] Usuário pode comprar (criar transacao) um produto cadastrado
+- [x] Users may be able to buy a Product
-- [x] Usuário deve receber email de confirmacao ao criar conta
+- [x] Users must receive an confirmation email when registered
-- [x] Usuário deve poder confirmar o email
+- [x] Users must be able to confirm their email

 ## Business Rules

-- [x] Usuários não podem se cadastrar com um e-mail ou documento já cadastrado
+- [x] Users cannot be registered with an already existing document/email
-- [x] Senhas dos usuários não devem ser exibidas nos retornos
+- [x] User's password can not be returned
-- [x] Usuários não podem cadastrar produtos se estiverem deslogados
+- [x] Users cant register Products when unauthenticated
-- [x] Usuário não pode comprar um produto dele mesmo
+- [x] Users cant buy their own Products
-- [x] Quando uma transacao for feita, o produto comprado deve ter seu _status_ alterado para _sold_
+- [x] When a User buy a Product, the Product must have its _status_ changed to _sold_
-- [x] Usuário não pode fazer login se não tiver confirmado o email
+- [x] Users cant be authenticated without confirming their email